29 Sep 21 by justatest

 She had been out shopping for groceries, and there was some young guy there to pick her off.
 What a victory.
 [LINK]

-Some years after when that photo was taken, I met a man in Tirana who had fought in the civilian defence of the city during the years of the siege of Sarajevo.
+Some years after when that photo was taken, in Tirana I met Mustafa, a gentle giant of a man who had fought in the civilian defence of the city during the years of the siege of Sarajevo.
 He told me coach tours from Belgrade would come to pass the weekend to amuse themselves as snipers sharp-shooting at the inhabitants of the besieged city.

 Onto more interesting work.
 I´m covering the whole surface with old jute rice sacks that have that deep musky scent of the orient.
 Lots of glue and weeks to allow slowly dry then roll it up again.
 I'd really like to leave the work like that - those warm sombre browns are appealingly evocative.
 However I'm driven to drag this one down again into my personal mire.